ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 **R5.9** RPP MUST support full update of data objects.

+**R.5.10** A generated RPP response representation that includes an object identifier (for example a contact handle) MUST also include a URL reference to the location of the object representation.

 # Operations and responses

 **R6.1** RPP MUST include support for a client requesting different depth of data representations, depending on the use case: